salelkarayush/WealthwiseAssignment/README.md

-# 💰 WealthNest — Investment Portfolio Tracker
+# 💰 WealthWise — Investment Portfolio Tracker

-WealthNest is a **FastAPI-based backend system** that allows users to manage their investment portfolios, record buy/sell transactions, and track holdings with **weighted average cost**, **profit/loss calculation**, and **JWT-based authentication**.
+WealthWise is a **FastAPI-based backend system** that allows users to manage their investment portfolios, record buy/sell transactions, and track holdings with **weighted average cost**, **profit/loss calculation**, and **JWT-based authentication**.

 ---